bwqr/mavinote/README.md

 To give an example, consider the gathering geolocation of the user on any kind of platform.
 You need to use different APIs for each platform you target, like iOS, Android and Windows.
 Although the method of gathering geolocation varies, most of the time, the logic you want to apply to the gathered geolocation is same across different platforms.
 This same logic can be implemented in one shared library and be used across different plaforms.

-With these in mind, this project aims to implement a demo application to showcase the idea described in [this](https://github.com/bwqr/reax-rs/) repo.
+With these in mind, this project aims to implement an application to showcase the idea described in [this](https://github.com/bwqr/reax-rs/) repo.
+This project also aims to develop a fully functional note-taking application.
 In order to achieve that, the project needs to complete

-- [ ] Auto generated function calls for Kotlin, Swift and TypeScript
-- [ ] Auto generated serialization and deserialization of models.
-- [ ] e2e testing

-Besides the main points, The project also aims to develop a fully functional note-taking application.
-In order to achieve that, the project needs to complete

 - [ ] Note taking
     - [ ] Implement a basic markdown editor
-    - [ ] Improve conflict resolution
+    - [x] Improve conflict resolution
-    - [ ] Store notes as encrypted for both local notes and Mavinote account notes
+    - [x] Store folders and notes on the server as encrypted
-- [x] Finish iOS application
+- [ ] Finish web application
 - [ ] Finish desktop application
-- [x] Finish web application

 ### Project Structure